Should the Timing of Inspections be Predictable?

+The optimal inspection policy is designed to cost-efficiently deter global deviations.
+These deviations affect the probability that the project ends (in a breakthrough or breakdown) before each planned inspection is carried out.
+Consider an inspection planned for a fixed time.
+The principal's expected cost depends on the project's survival probability when the agent works, but the inspection's incentive power depends on the project's survival probability when the agent deviates.
+This survival probability is a decreasing function of time, and this function is more convex (in the Arrow-Pratt sense) if the project's hazard rate is higher.

-First, we derive the optimal policy in the case of \emph{perfect inspections}.
+To cleanly illustrate the central force in the model, we first derive the principal's optimal policy when the inspection technology is \emph{perfect}.
 That is, each inspection perfectly reveals whether the agent has previously shirked.

-The form of the optimal inspection policy is driven by the agent's endogenous risk attitude over the timing of punishments.
-The agent's actions affect the probability that the the project ends (in a breakthrough or breakdown) before a planned inspection is carried out.
-If the agent expects the project to end sooner, then he is effectively more impatient, making his discount factor more convex as a function of time.

-If the agent's main task is innovation---work speeds up breakthroughs by more than it delays breakdowns---then it is optimal for the principal to inspect periodically.
+If the agent's main task is innovation---work speeds up breakthroughs by more than it delays breakdowns---then it is optimal for the principal to inspect \emph{periodically}.
 That is, the time between consecutive inspections is constant (\cref{res:speeding_up_perfect}).
+Consistent with this result, venture capitalists commonly disburse funds in stages after checking, at pre-announced dates, that the entrepreneur has invested previous funds appropriately \citep[p.~5]{gompers1999venture}.
 In the innovation regime, shirking prolongs the project by delaying breakthroughs.
-If the agent deviates and shirks, then he is effectively more patient, making his discount factor \emph{less convex} (as a function of time) than the principal's.
-Therefore, periodic inspections are the most cost-effective way for the principal to punish the agent for shirking.
+Thus, shirking makes the project's survival probability \emph{less convex} as a function of time.
+In this case, conducting each inspection at a nonrandom time is the most cost-effective way for the principal to deter the agent from shirking.

-Conversely, if the agent's main task is maintenance---work delays breakdowns by more than it speeds up breakthroughs---then it is optimal for the principal to conduct inspections randomly.
+Conversely, if the agent's main task is maintenance---work delays breakdowns by more than it speeds up breakthroughs---then it is optimal for the principal to conduct inspections \emph{randomly}.
 Under the optimal policy, inspections are conducted with a constant hazard rate (\cref{res:delaying_perfect}).
+Consistent with this result, workplace safety inspections, which aim to prevent accidents, are generally conducted without advance notice.
 In the maintenance regime, shirking shortens the project by generating breakdowns.
-If the agent deviates and shirks, then he is effectively more impatient, making his discount factor \emph{more convex} (as a function of time) than the principal's.
-Therefore, random inspections are the most cost-effective way for the principal to punish the agent for shirking.
+Thus, shirking makes the project's survival probability \emph{more convex} as a function of time.
+In this case, conducting inspections at random times is the most cost-effective way for the principal to deter the agent from shirking.